-It is your responsibility to inform UWE of any health related issues which may impact on your clinical practice.
+It is your responsibility to inform UWE Bristol of any health related issues which may impact on your clinical practice.
 Support and reasonable adjustments will be made via an access planning meeting.
-The Equality Act (2010) requires the University and placements to make reasonable adjustments for students in clinical placements, under the Disability and Equality Issues guidance.
-If you feel that you may benefit from having an access plan, please contact your APT in the first instance.
+The Equality Act (2010) requires the University and placements to make reasonable adjustments for students in clinical placements, under the Disability services guidance If you feel that you may benefit from having an access plan, please contact your APT in the first instance.